kricheso/gridlock/README.md

 $ npm start
 ```
 ## <a name="Verify" />How to Verify a Release
+1. Start the emulator with `firebase emulators:start --only firestore`.
-1. Run the tests with `npm test`.
+2. Run the tests with `npm test` (ignore the firebase tests since they're out of date).
-2. Login.
+3. Login.
-3. Click on the play page, submit a score and verify that your score is in the leaderboard.
+4. Click on the play page, submit a score and verify that your score is in the leaderboard.
-4. Click on the explore page, verify that the cards load.
+5. Click on the explore page, verify that the cards load.
-5. Click on your profile page, verify that your profile information and games load.
+6. Click on your profile page, verify that your profile information and games load.
-6. Click on one of the cards, and verify that you can visit a profile of a liker.
+7. Click on one of the cards, and verify that you can visit a profile of a liker.
-7. Like a game on the explore or
+8. Like a game on the explore or
-8. Create a game.
+9. Create a game.
-9. Repeat all of the above steps after logging out.
+10. Repeat all of the above steps after logging out.
-10. Verify that the lock on the homepage is locked when logged out, and unlocked when logged in.
+11. Verify that the lock on the homepage is locked when logged out, and unlocked when logged in.

 ## <a name="GitHubHelp" />GitHub Help